-The Lebone II Summer Program is an eight-week program that provides students the opportunity to live and work at the Leone II – College in Phokeng, South Africa.
-Lebone II – College of the royal Bafokeng was established by former kgosi (King) Mollwane Lebone Boikanya Molotlegi in 1997.
+The Lebone II Summer Program is an eight-week program that provides students the opportunity to live and work at the Lebone II – College of the Royal Bafokeng in Phokeng, South Africa.
+Lebone II was established by former Kgosi (King) Mollwane Lebone Boikanyo Molotlegi in 1997.
 The College is located within the Royal Bafokeng Nation, the ethnic homeland of the Bafokeng people, a Setswana-speaking traditional community, in South Africa’s North West Province.
 Lebone II is a leading independent preparatory and secondary school for boys and girls.

 Student mentors work closely with Lebone II students providing academic tutoring and mentorship across a wide range of subject areas.
-Mentors also help to plan and work at a week long Lebone II Annual Leadership Conference.
-During their time on the program student mentors live within the village of Phokeng, providing a unique opportunity to experience a community with a strong African culture and traditions.
+Mentors also help to plan and work at the week-long Lebone II Annual Leadership Festival.
+During their time with the program student mentors live within the village of Phokeng, providing a unique opportunity to experience a community with a strong African culture and tradition.